 - Serious Business: According to the Chick, this is the Olympic Comission's attitude towards bobsledding in Cool Runnings.

 - Sesquipedalian Loquaciousness: Present in some of her rhyming during The Lorax review.
-At point she inserts a Take That! to the Critic's own rhyming review of The Grinch, calling him a "noxious dilettante".
+At point she inserts a Take That! to the Critic's own rhyming review of How the Grinch Stole Christmas!, calling him a "noxious dilettante".
 Because "bitchy Know-Nothing Know-It-All" wouldn't have sounded so academic.

 - Sexual Karma: In Anastasia.Chick: Do the right thing!
 Karma will get you laid!